 Alabama has proved year in and year out that they are the top NFL factory, and 2021 is no different.
-The Crimson Tide expect to produce several draft selections in the upcoming draft, with cornerback Patrick Surtain II a favorite to be the first Alabama player selected.
+The Crimson Tide expect to produce several draft selections in the upcoming draft, with cornerback Patrick Surtain II a favorite to be one of the first Alabama players off the board.
 Son of former All-Pro cornerback Patrick Surtain Sr., there’s football running through his veins.
-Patrick Surtain II’s NFL draft stock is already high enough to be a top-15 selection, but could he play himself into the undisputed CB1 of the 2021 class?
+Patrick Surtain II’s NFL Draft stock is already high enough to be a top-15 selection.
+Has he played himself into the undisputed CB1 of the 2021 class?

 Patrick Surtain II NFL Draft Profile

 - Position: Cornerback

 - Height: 6’2″

 Tony Pauline’s Patrick Surtain II Scouting Report